1LE00/frontend-assignment/README.md

-# Assignment Title: Introduction to Next.js - E-commerce Development Task
+# Assignment Title: E-commerce Development Task

 ## Assignment Description:

-In this assignment, you will create a basic e-commerce application using Next.js.
-You'll apply key Next.js concepts and fundamental web development skills.
+In this assignment, you will create a basic e-commerce application using Next.js / React.js.
+You'll apply key React/Next concepts and fundamental web development skills.
 Your task is to develop a multi-page web application named "OnlineStore" that allows users to browse and search for products.

 ## Instructions: